WillSkywalker/Radha-app/README.md

-# RadhaApp
+# Will Skywalker's Project Radha

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.5.
+It's the frontend webapp of [Will Skywalker's Project Radha](https://github.com/WillSkywalker/Radha)

 ## Development server